-Once upon a time, the hibiscus was my all-time favorite tropical flower.
-But on a recent cruise to the Eastern Caribbean, an even more exotic bloom caught my eye … and stole my heart: bougainvillea.
+Once upon a time, the hibiscus was my favorite tropical flower.
+But on a recent cruise to the Eastern Caribbean, an even more exotic bloom caught my eye and stole my heart: bougainvillea.
 Whether I was strolling along the turquoise shorelines of St. Maarten or hiking through the deep, lush jungles of St. Lucia, this colorful flower brought a bright burst of excitement to every breathtaking landscape I encountered.
-After I came back home, I just had to learn more about the gorgeous bougainvillea and, of course, share some vacation photos with my readers!
+After I got home, I just had to learn more about the gorgeous bougainvillea flower and, of course, share some vacation photos with my readers.

-The bougainvillea plant is a thorny vine that can reach anywhere from 3-39 feet in height.
-In areas that lie closer to the equator, bougainvilleas bloom all year long.
-But in non-tropical locations, their bloom cycles last only four to six weeks.
+The bougainvillea plant is a thorny vine that can reach anywhere from 3 to 39 feet in height.
+In areas that lie closer to the equator, bougainvilleas bloom all year long, but in non-tropical locations, their bloom cycles last only four to six weeks.
 They produce tiny white flowers that are surrounded by waxy, brightly colored leaves called bracts.
-So—believe it or not—those breathtaking shades of pink, purple, red, orange and yellow that you typically see on the bougainvillea aren’t actually flowers; they’re leaves!
+So, believe it or not, those breathtaking shades of pink, purple, red, orange, and yellow that you typically see on the bougainvillea aren’t actually flowers — they’re leaves!

 If you’re looking to grow bougainvilleas at home, keep in mind they need dry soil, lots of sun, and regular fertilization.
 Other than that, these flowers are a gardener’s dream: They don’t need a lot of water (they actually spoil when they’re watered too much), and they’re naturally resistant to pests and disease.
 They’re even available in bonsai form!